 Bruno Sánchez-Andrade Nuño, PhD

-The path ran through the Microsoft Planetary Computer — a $50M+ initiative supporting 800+ environmental projects — data science at the World Bank, and Chief Scientist at Mapbox.
+The path ran through the Microsoft Planetary Computer — a $50M+ initiative supporting hundreds of environmental projects — data science at the World Bank, and Chief Scientist at Mapbox.
 Each step was the same question with bigger tools: how do we make the world legible enough to actually improve it?

 He is the author of Impact Science: The Science of Getting to Radical Social and Environmental Breakthroughs — a guide for scientists who want to maximize real-world impact.
+He advises select climate and deep tech funds on earth observation and geo-AI investments.
 Recognized as a Young Global Leader by the World Economic Forum.

 Originally from Asturias, Spain, Bruno now lives in Copenhagen with his family.